Superintendent's Compendium of Designations, Closures, Permit Requirements, and Other Restrictions Imposed Under Discretionary Authority.

 Remote Controlled Aircraft

-- Launching, landing, or operating an unmanned aircraft from or on lands and waters administered by the National Park Service within the boundaries of Point Reyes National Seashore is prohibited except as approved in writing by the superintendent.
+- Launching, landing, or operating a remote-controlled aircraft from or on lands and waters administered by the National Park Service within the boundaries of Point Reyes National Seashore is prohibited.

 Kehoe and Tomales Cliffs: